Words are not the same thing for those of us on the spectrum as they are for other people.

 There was something below the surface in conversation that I didn’t understand.
 Words came so easily out of people, so naturally, the way plants emerge from the soil.
 A guide book to trees will tell you about the shape and color of a tree’s leaves, the pattern of its branching, the texture of its bark, but nothing about its roots.
 In the same way, the dictionary, my guidebook to words, told me only what words did on the surface.
 It didn’t explain how they were rooted in the minds of people.

-When ‘normal’ people speak, their words seem to come out with emotions attached to them, and those emotions match up with the understanding of other normal people.
+Thinking of these ideas again, I had this thought – when ‘normal’ people speak, their words seem to come out with emotions attached to them, and those emotions match up with the understanding of other normal people.

 How you correct that, don’t ask me.